-This course will examine the physiological effects of exercise. the responses and adaptations of body systems to exercise, the essentials of an adequate diet, and the function of nutrients in exercise.
+This course will examine the physiological effects of exercise, the responses and adaptations of body systems to exercise, the essentials of an adequate diet, and the function of nutrients in exercise.
 Prerequisite/corequisite: HPER 1213.
-This course is only offered in the fall semester.

 Prep course for National Strength and Conditioning Association (NSCA)-Certified Personal Trainer (CPT) exam.
-This course provides in-depth coverage of the knowledge. skills, and abilities required of personal trainers.
+This course provides in-depth coverage of the knowledge, skills, and abilities required of personal trainers.
 Special coverage is given to exercise technique, including teaching approaches involving free-weight and machine exercises, cardiovascular activities, flexibility, and speed training.
 Prerequisite/corequisite: HPER 1213.
-This course is only offered in the spring semester.